-Although generic drugs are chemically identical to their branded counterparts, they are typically sold at a cheaper price than the brand-name drug because the drug has not been developed from scratch, and the costs to bring the drug to market are less.
+Although generic drug active ingredients are chemically identical to their branded counterparts, they are typically sold at a cheaper price than the brand-name drug.
+This is because the generic drug manufacturer does not have to duplicate the original clinical trials for effectiveness and safety, which lowers the cost to bring the drug to market.

 Are generic drugs as safe as brand-name drugs?

 Yes.
 The FDA must first approve all generic drugs.
 The FDA requires that generic drugs must be as high in quality, and as strong, pure and stable as brand-name drugs.
 Generic drugs use the same active ingredients as brand-name drugs and work the same way.
 They have the same risks and the same benefits as the brand-name drugs.

 If brand-name drugs and generic drugs have the same active ingredients, why do they look different?

 In the United States, trademark laws do not allow generic drugs to look exactly like the brand-name drug.
 However, the generic drug must have the same active ingredients.
 Colors, flavors, and certain other additives may be different but the effectiveness of the drug remains the same.